other requirements

 This solution is also has drawbacks which I faced on the first try.
 I’v got unsolvable dependendencies between requirements.prod.txt and my development requirements.
 This conflict can be resolved manually, but it’s quite a tedious and not an elegant solution.

-Next step is using intermediate file with all constraints, compile it and than build requirements.
+Next improvement is using intermediate file with all constraints, compile it and than build requirements.
 I found this solution in this comment to github issue.
 The author BTW is the same person, who wrote the article in the link above.
-Thank you, James Cooke!
+Thank you, James Cooke.

 ## pip-compile: compile all requirements